jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_unittest.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a person with a class: tests and solution>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<test person with unittest with unittest: tests>`

 ----